Neutrinos as a new tool to characterise the Milky Way Centre

 To keep the discussion general, we present our sensitivity studies for the future network of telescopes in terms of {\it IceCube-equivalent-years}, i.e. the effective exposure that a single detector with the efficiency of IceCube would need to achieve the combined sensitivity of the network.
+For instance, two telescopes with twice the detection efficiency of IceCube would collectively accumulate 4 IceCube-equivalent-years per year.
 KM3NeT, Baikal-GVD, and P-ONE are assumed to have the same detection efficiency as IceCube, while TRIDENT, NEON, and HUNT, being larger, are assumed to correspond to 7.5, 10, and 30 IceCube-equivalent detectors, respectively.

-Under these assumptions, we estimate a detection rate of CMZ muon neutrinos with energy above 100\,GeV of $0.8$ events per IceCube-equivalent-year for the HESS best-fit flux value.
+Under these assumptions, we estimate a detection rate of $0.8$ CMZ muon neutrino events above 100\,GeV per IceCube-equivalent-year.
 The predicted number of events ranges from 0.5 to 1.3 when considering the $1\sigma$ fit range.
-The background contribution is expected to be 2.8 events per IceCube-equivalent-year, which is significant but can be mitigated due to its distinct energy and angular distribution.
-In particular, above 10\,TeV, most of the events are expected to originate from CMZ neutrinos, as shown in \figurename~\ref{fig:bkg_signal}.
-Additionally, while background events are expected to have isotropic arrival directions, CMZ neutrinos will exhibit a distinct spatial distribution, such as those shown in the middle panels of \figurename~\ref{fig:neutrino_map}, which convolve the gas column density with a cosmic-ray density decreasing as the inverse of the distance from Sgr A*.
+The background contribution is expected to be 1.4 events per IceCube-equivalent-year, with HESS J1745$-$290 and G0.9+0.1 contributing to at most 0.2 and 0.1 events, respectively.
+However, the signal exceeds the background rate in specific parts of the parameter space.
+In particular, as shown in \figurename~\ref{fig:bkg_signal}, CMZ neutrinos are dominant above 10\,TeV.
+Additionally, as shown in \figurename~\ref{fig:neutrino_map}, the CMZ neutrinos will concentrate at regions of high gas density, while backgrounds are either uniformly distributed or peaked at the location of the gamma-ray point sources.

-These estimates translate to an expected rate of $\sim$40 muon neutrino events for 50 IceCube-equivalent-years—an exposure that KM3NeT, Baikal-GVD, and P-ONE collectively aim to achieve within the next 20 years.
+These estimates translate to an expected rate of about 40 muon neutrino events for 50 IceCube-equivalent-years, which is an exposure that KM3NeT, Baikal-GVD, and P-ONE collectively aim to achieve within the next 20 years.
 Assuming the larger telescopes come online in 2040, we anticipate collecting over 300 IceCube-equivalent-years of data within the same timeframe, resulting in several hundred muon neutrino events from the CMZ.
 This would mark a transformative moment for neutrino astronomy, ushering in a new era of precision measurements.
-An illustration of how a future neutrino image of our Galactic Centre might look is shown in the bottom panels of \figurename~\ref{fig:neutrino_map}, depicting the spatial distribution of 100 muon neutrinos sampled from the gas density distribution inferred from the CS and dust tracers.
+An illustration of how a future neutrino image of our Galactic Centre might look is shown in the bottom panels of \figurename~\ref{fig:neutrino_map}.

 While \figurename~\ref{fig:neutrino_map} demonstrates how a 2D neutrino map could provide insights into the gas distribution, the relatively small neutrino sample size raises questions about the practical significance of this information.
 To evaluate its impact, we conduct an illustrative statistical analysis that addresses the question: {\it What is the significance with which we will be able to discriminate between two gas distribution models?}